Sindh Police: Designations

 Designations of Sindh Police are as follows:

 Posts

 SHO, SDPO, DPO, CPO, RPO and PPO are posts, not ranks.
 So you may see a lower rank acting as a higher post for some time.

 Special Security Unit

 The Special Security Unit (SSU) is one of the specialized counterterrorism and security units of the Sindh Police.
 It performs the function of counterterrorism operations and provide security to important personalities and institutions.
 It is a Karachi based unit of the Sindh Police, Pakistan and its operational jurisdiction extends to entire area of Sindh.
 The SSU was established due to the increased security and counterterrorism challenges in the country.
 It meets the international standards of counterterrorism training and has been directed to deal with the terrorist intimidations.
 The unit reports to IG Sindh and DIGP Security Mr. Lt (r) Maqsood Ahmed is the founding head of the unit.

+Composition and Organization

+Central Police Office (CPO), Karachi serves as headquarter of Sindh Police where Inspector General of Police, Sindh sits.
+All main administrative branches of Sindh police such as Investigation, Finance and Establishment branch are also headquartered at CPO Karachi.
+When it comes to operational jurisdiction, Sindh Police is divided into three ranges.
+Each range is headed by Additional Inspector General of Police (Addl.IGP).
+Each range in return is consisted of one to three regions/divisions that are headed by Deputy Inspector General of Police(DIG).
+These divisions are consisted of 3 to 7 districts that are led by an officer with a rank of Senior Superintendent of Police.
+Currently Karachi, Hyderabad, Sukkur, Shaheed Benazirabad, Mirpurkhas, Karachi East, West and South are the ranges of Sindh Police that are being led by DIGP rank police officials.